UWF Attention and Memory Lab

 What does a study consist of?

 The content of our studies change from semester to semester.
 Currently, all studies take place on the computer.
 You will see or hear a list of items and then will be asked to recall the items in the order they were shown by clicking on the words with a computer mouse.
-If you have ever used a computer mouse before, our studies will not be techinically challenging.
+If you have ever used a computer mouse before, our studies will not be a technical challenge.

 Where do I park?

 There are two small lots adjacent to the Psychology Building (Building 41) that are available for visitor parking.
 The best "lot" to park in is to the north of the building between the Psychology Department and the Central Utility Plant (Building 40).
-Click here for a campus map.
-You can magnify the map by selecting our building (41) or our deparment (Psychology).
-Click here for a magnified map.
+By clicking the Campus Map you may magnify our location by selecting our building (41) or our department (Psychology).
+We also have a magnified map available.

 Can I cancel an appointment?